-

 Posted on November 21st, 2010 No commentsCamel CSA is strong on community spirit according to the Cornish Guardian, our local weekly newspaper.

-It reports that our vegetable-growing co-operative is going from strength to strength now we’ve won Lottery and ECLAG funding.
 We’re seeking to increase our membership and welcome new members living within a 10-mile radius of St Kew Highway to join our weekly veg box scheme.

 Camel CSA secretary Mike Sadler told the paper: ”Over the past two years we’ve learned a lot.
 The first growing season was a hard lesson; we had problems with the quality of the soil and predators such as birds and rabbits.